ang-zeyu/infisearch/docs/src/getting_started.md

 If you wish to serve the files locally instead, you can find the latest versions in [this folder](https://github.com/ang-zeyu/morsels/tree/main/packages/search-ui/dist), or in the release packages [here](https://github.com/ang-zeyu/morsels/releases).

-### Installation via webpack
+### Installation via Bundlers

-<p style="color: red;">This section is not yet completed!</p>

-With some setup, the library may also be integrated via bundlers.
-This guide will only cover webpack.

-The following section shows how to include the worker bundle and `.wasm` files using the [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/).

-The main `search-ui.bundle.js` will be bundled into your application.
+As morsels consists of a javascript (typescript) and rust portion enabled by WebAssembly, including it into your project's bundling / build process is likely infeasible, as rust / wasm compilation takes a lot of time (and requires [extra toolchains](./developers_setting_up.md)).

+Instead, use the file copying functionalities of your bundler to copy morsels' assets into the appropriate output directories.

+For example, using the [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/), the following (untested) setup should be all you need:

 ```js
 // Under plugins configuration